dcycle/dcbase/README.md

         \____/_/ \_____\/ \_______\/ \__\/\__\/ \_____\/ \_____\/

-dcBase is a bash script framework sponsored.
+dcBase is a bash script framework.

-Installation
+Making a new script
 -----

     mkdir -p /path/to/my-script